ewdicus/simpleanagrams/readme.md

 * If we don't find a word end, try the next character
 * If we run out of characters, grab the longest word and break it back into "left over" characters.
 Try again with a character from that.

+# Licenses

+## English Open Word List
+UK Advanced Cryptics Dictionary Licensing Information:

+Copyright © J Ross Beresford 1993-1999.
+All Rights Reserved.
+The following restriction is placed on the use of this publication: if the UK Advanced Cryptics Dictionary is used in a software package or redistributed in any form, the copyright notice must be prominently displayed and the text of this document must be included verbatim.

+There are no other restrictions: I would like to see the list distributed as widely as possible.